breser/git2consul/readme.md

 The service assumes that consul is running on the machine with the default port(8500).

+The generated debian depends on `nodejs` and `git`.

+If you want to use a custom configuration you can find the debian config in the `Gruntfile.js` file and the `debian_package` directory.

 Tested only on jessie.

 #### Clients